cilliagustin/flixmix/TESTING.md

 </details>

 ## Lighthouse Audit
 All the pages that do not rquire validation were validated using LIghthouse Audit.
-This is because thoise that require validation on lighthouse audit are not able to be accessed and analized.
+This is because those that require validation on lighthouse audit are not able to be accessed and analized.
-The performance scroce was lowered because of the size of the images.
+The performance score was lowered because of the size of the images.
 But that is due that the user can enter a image for a movie and in some pages they are displayed in a small format and the Lighthouse audit does not find this as good practices.

 | Page Audited |  Screenshot |
 | --- | --- |